For a successful holiday, here is your checklist to check before you hit the road:

 Rental of a set of sheets for a double bed: 19.50 €

 A deposit of bread and pastries is made every day.
-All you have to do is order the day before before 5:30 p.m. for the next day at the restaurant.
-To be picked up between 8:00 and 10:00 am at the bar/restaurant or at the reception depending on the period (first bread drop on Thursday 1 May).
+You just have to order the day before before 5:30 p.m. for the next day.
+To be picked up between 8:00 and 10:00 am at the bar/restaurant or at the reception depending on the period.

 Sale of various food and essential hygiene products directly at the reception.

-We offer free Wi-Fi, as well as paid Wi-Fi on your location or in your accommodation.
+We offer a free Wi-Fi corner, as well as paid Wi-Fi on your pitch or in your accommodation.

-Free Wi-Fi consists of twice a day half an hour on the terrace of our restaurant.
+Free Wi-Fi consists of half an hour every 6 hours on the terrace of our restaurant.

 The Arches restaurant offers a variety of dishes to suit the tastes of young and old.